Ciderlyy/Ilearn-Helper/README.md

-# Ilearn Cheater ~~Cheater~~ Helper
+# Ilearn ~~Cheater~~ Helper

 ## Overview

-The **Ilearn Cheater ~~Cheater~~ Helper** is a custom userscript designed to enhance the Ilearn educational platform.
+The **Ilearn ~~Cheater~~ Helper** is a custom userscript designed to enhance the Ilearn educational platform.
 This script automates the process of logging and auto-filling answers to streamline user interactions with quizzes and learning modules.

 **Honestly, fuck Ilearn, I used up my admin time to make this shit for y’all**